joulupunikki/Phoenix/README.md

 Contributing
 ============

+##### Requirements for code contributions
+[NetBeans](https://netbeans.org/) has been used to program Phoenix.
+For code to qualify as a merge, the sure way is to use NetBeans.
+And, among other things, with NetBeans the production of jars for testing is just a press of a button.
+Also for large projects an [IDE](http://en.wikipedia.org/wiki/Integrated_development_environment) could be considered mandatory, without it you are at a major disadvantage, and for Java the premier free IDEs are NetBeans and Eclipse.
+Some tasks, however, produce code that should not modify existing methods or functionality much, or can be or are totally independent projects.
+For such tasks, using NetBeans is not strictly necessary (if you pick the task "Random galaxy generator" [#8](https://github.com/joulupunikki/Phoenix/issues/8) as your task, you may even use languages other than Java and the best free IDE may be something else.)

 ##### A bit of history
 This section used to officially discourage all contribution.
 It's not that I don't value cooperation (and some people have actually provided code) but I considered myself a lousy project manager (still do) and will rather spend my time coding than integrating.
 But as a project, Phoenix has advanced far more than I wagered when I started.